jmicko/weekend-sql-to-do-list/README.md

 6. Navigate to [http://localhost:5000/](http://localhost:5000/).
 App will show up in browser

 ## Usage
-How does someone use this application?
-Tell a user story here.

 1. Enter a task in the input field and click the +.
 This will add the todo to the list.
-2. Clicking the complete and delete buttons will toggle the completion status or delete the todo
+2. Clicking the checkbox and trash buttons will toggle the completion status or delete the todo

 ## Built With